Why I Coach

 Coaching Should Provide a Thinking Environment

-You can find out more at this link:
+You can find out more by reading my post:

 Part of this is because I love getting outside and being active.
 But it is not just personal preference.
 We spend a lot of time in offices, on devices and caught up with the busyness of life.
 Getting out for a walk is an antidote to all of that and therefore can open up new perspectives.